Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Adjusted the location of the character in the North-West corner of Brooklyn Bridge station slightly so that they won't end up inside a box when containers get shuffled sometimes
 - Slightly reduced the number of Jack-o-Lanterns when they are enabled
 - Mr. H is now a separate setting
+- WaltonWare countdown screen now makes a crash save
+- Crash saves now use saveslot -7 instead of sharing slot -6 with regular autosaves

 </details>